 The International Operations Council (IOC), consisting of staff representatives from projects and country groups, is responsible for operational issues.

-As of September 2018 IOC members are: Andrea Nagel, Coordinator PBI Switzerland; Alex Klúcken, Coordinator PBI Germany; Amaya de Miguel, Coordinator PBI Guatemala; Amanda Asenjo, Coordinator PBI Colombia; Carla Cavarretta, Coordinator PBI Mexico; Sierra Schraff Thomas, International Coordinator; Sabine Guenther, Coordinator Kenya Project; Giovanna Teijido Vazquez, Coordinator PBI Honduras; Andrew de Sousa, Coordinator PBI Indonesia, Faith Garlinghton, Board member PBI USA, Beltrán Uriarte, PBI Spain
+Current IOC members are: Andrea Nagel, Coordinator PBI Switzerland; Alex Klúcken, Coordinator PBI Germany; Amaya de Miguel, Coordinator PBI Guatemala; Amanda Asenjo, Coordinator PBI Colombia; Carla Cavarretta, Coordinator PBI Mexico; Sierra Schraff Thomas, International Coordinator; Sabine Guenther, Coordinator Kenya Project; Giovanna Teijido Vazquez, Coordinator PBI Honduras; Andrew de Sousa, Coordinator PBI Indonesia, Faith Garlinghton, Board member PBI USA, Beltrán Uriarte/Alberto Guerrero, Coordinators, PBI Spanish State

 Both councils meet face to face annually and monthly by conference call.
 They are supported by IO staff and by committees and working groups whose members have specialist expertise in particular areas of governance and operations.